raffel080108/UnlockTechTreeMod/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: You have a suggestion/request to add a feature or change something in the plugin
+about: You have a suggestion/request to add a feature or change something in the mod
 title: ''
 labels: Feature Request
 assignees: raffel080108